ezillinger/ezillinger.github.io/_posts/2024-03-01-so-i-cycled-across-two-continents.md

 #### The Route
 ![The Route](/images/eurasia_map.jpg "The Route")

 Over 11 months, from April 1st 2023 to March 1st 2024, I cycled from London to Singapore solo.
-I didn't take any other forms of transit except for a few short ferries, a unfortunately necessary flight over the Caspian sea, and three short stints in the back of Chinese police cars.
+I didn't take any other forms of transit except for a few short ferries, an unfortunately necessary flight over the Caspian sea, and three short stints in the back of Chinese police cars.

 #### Photos